Pharmaceutical Equipment System Qualification (2-Day)

 Up-to-date information on current applicable regulatory and international standards / guidelines will be provided and 'real-life' examples will be used throughout the course.

 The course will be presented by individuals who have extensive and recent ‘hands-on’ knowledge and experience of the subject.

 PLEASE NOTE: There is an option of booking this course as a 4 day course, which includes the preceding Process Validation course.
-Please refer back to course schedule - click on 'Back to More Events...', at the bottom of this web page.
+Please refer back to online course schedule - click on 'Back to More Courses...', below: